20 homeowners insurance questions you're too embarrassed to ask

 Replacement cost homeowners insurance will cover more damage to your property and possessions.
 Actual cash value homeowners insurance is cheaper, but it usually won't pay out enough to fully repair or rebuild a damaged home.

-That depends on how much home you're buying, where you're buying it, the condition of your property and how much stuff you have ...
+We go through the details of how much homeowners insurance you need here, but it really depends on how much home you're buying, where you're buying it, the condition of your property and how much stuff you have ...

 Yes, because homeowners insurance provides coverage for your possessions, too, just like renters insurance.
 You'll have a total coverage limit for personal belongings and individual limits for high-priced items, like jewelry.
 The rule of replacement cost vs. actual cash value insurance also applies.